 Udemy

 Udemy is an online educational platform made for professionals and students.
-This platform is home to 50 million students and numerous instructors.
-If you’re an instructor, you can use it for free.
-Udemy allows you to publish unlimited courses without spending a dime.
+It’s home to 50 million students and numerous instructors.
+It offers courses in business, design, photography, marketing, IT, etc.

 Thinkific